"Is Paris open for travel?"

 cancellable.
 Instead, book excursions when you come or immediately before.

-As of this writing, we think that summer or fall of 2021 could be a great time to visit Paris if you want to enjoy the city with less crowding than usual.
-Our prediction assumes that the coronavirus pandemic has faded, could change at any time, so build as much flexibility as possible into your
+As of this writing, we think that the fourth quarter of 2021 could be a good time to visit Paris if you want to enjoy the city with less crowding than usual.
+Our prediction assumes--perhaps too optimistically--that the coronavirus pandemic has faded could change at any time, so build as much flexibility as possible into your